 Is there an Application Deadline?

-To be considered for an interview and a matched position, applicants must have all their materials completed and in our hands by December 15, 2014.
-We begin to review applicants on a rolling basis in early October and will complete our review no later than January 31, 2015.
+To be considered for an interview and a matched position, applicants must have all their materials completely loaded in ERAS by November 30, 2016.
+We begin to review applicants on a rolling basis in mid-October and will complete our review no later than December 15, 2016.

 Is ECFMG Certification needed for Interview?

-Not needed for interview, but must pass prior to match.
+Not needed for interview, but must submit prior to match.

 Are Observerships available?